pkochis/bash-object/README.md

 # bash-object
-The goal is create &amp; use objects in bash

-This scrips are written in bash.
+The goal is create &amp; use objects in bash.
+All scrips are written in bash.
 Therefore you can use them everywhere, even in cygwin.